cdk8s-team/cdk8s/docs/getting-started.md

 # Getting Started

-Let's walk through a simple "Hello, World!" example in Java.
+This guide will walk you through the following steps:

+- Installing the CDK8s CLI.
+- Creating a new CDK8s project in one of the supported programming languages.
+- Define & deploy your first CDK8s application.
+- Define a custom CDK8s construct.

 ## Prerequisites